 - Learn your legal rights as an injured maritime worker

-The LHWCA protects certain maritime workers who don’t classify as seamen under the Jones Act.
-To qualify as a seaman you must spend at least 30 percent of your working time aboard an operable vessel in navigation and in navigable waters.
-The Act covers maritime workers on navigable waters and in adjoining areas.
-These are listed as places such as loading and unloading areas, and as places where ships are repaired or built.
+The LHWCA covers maritime workers on navigable waters and in adjoining areas.
+These are listed as places such as loading and unloading areas and as places where ships are repaired or built.

 The LHWCA does not cover all maritime workers.
 For example, those qualifying as seamen under the Jones Act cannot be covered by the LHWCA.
 Other types of maritime workers excluded under the LHWCA include: